 On March 21, 2023, the Company entered into a Services Agreement with GlaxoSmithKline Consumer Healthcare Holdings (US) LLC ("Haleon") to supply material for a consumer product to be developed and released in the future.
-There can be no guaranty that a consumer product will be released, that it will be successful.
+There can be no guaranty that a consumer product will be released or, if released, that it will be successful.